Srywards/Config/README.md

 # Config Repository

-## Repository to store useful config files
+## Repository to store useful config files and scripts

 Here is a screenshot of my laptop and the OS i use to work